-If you can't spot the hawfinches watch out for Mistle Thrushes, Tawny Owls and the Great Spotted Woodpecker.
-We've had some fantastic visitor photos on our Instagram channel (@ntfountainsabbey) of bird life, so head over to have a look by clicking on the link at the bottom of the page.
+Watch out for Mistle Thrushes, Tawny Owls and the Great Spotted Woodpecker.
+If you capture a great photograph, don't forget to tag us on our Instagram channel @ntfountainsabbey.
+You can find the link at the bottom of the page.

 All three varieties of bird are eagerly setting up their territories at the moment.
 As they start breeding earlier than other birds, it's highly likely the Mistle Thrushes and Tawny owl will be incubating eggs by the end of March.